premierstacks/react-library-template/README.md

 # [Browser Webpack TypeScript React Library Template](https://github.com/premierstacks/browser-webpack-typescript-react-library-template) by [Tomáš Chochola](https://github.com/tomchochola)

-The Browser Webpack TypeScript React Library Template offers a complete foundation for developing modern browser-based applications with TypeScript, React, and Webpack.
-Featuring pre-configured setups for React components, TypeScript, and asset optimization, this template streamlines your development workflow while ensuring clean and maintainable code.
-It’s designed to help developers start coding quickly with all the necessary tools integrated, including ESLint, Prettier, and Stylelint for code quality and consistency.
+The Browser Webpack TypeScript React Library Template provides a foundation for developing React libraries with TypeScript, adapted for a modern workflow where consumers integrate raw source code directly.
+It enables users to utilize TypeScript and SCSS files from the src directory within their own build processes, eliminating the need for library pre-bundling or separate type definitions and fostering a cleaner integration.
+While featuring tools like Webpack in the prototypes directory for local development, its primary purpose is direct source consumption.

 ## What is Premierstacks